fpjohnston/TECO-64/doc/env.md

 | :EG/text/ | Classic form of command, using accent grave (or possibly ESCape) as a delimiter for the file name. |
 | :@EG/*text*/ | Equivalent to :EG/*text*/, except that a pair of slashes are used to delimit the file name.
 Other characters may be used instead of slashes, as long as they match.
 If the E1&4 flag bit is set, then the text string may be enclosed in paired braces (e.g., :@EG\{*text*\}). |

-In the descriptions below, the at-sign form of :EG and ::EGcommands will be used for clarity.
+In the descriptions below, the at sign form of :EG and ::EGcommands will be used for clarity.

 ### :EG - Read environment variables